locka99/opcua/docs/client.md

 ## That's it

 Now you have created a simple client application.
-Look at the examples under `samples` for more examples.
+Look at the examples under `samples` for more info.